swara14/CityRadar/README.md

 ### News API (NewsAPI.org)

 1. Obtain an API key from [NewsAPI](https://newsapi.org/) and replace the `apiKey` variable in the script with your key.
-2. The base URL for the NewsAPI is `"https://newsapi.org/v2/top-headlines?"`, and the `country` parameter is set to `"us"`.
+2. The base URL for the NewsAPI is `"https://newsapi.org/v2/top-headlines?"`, and the `country` parameter is set to `"US"`.

 ## Usage